Has Dotcom missed his moment?

 However, I suspect this advantage is fleeting.
 We’ve already seen Yahoo offer a terabyte (1000GB) for Flickr users.
 And if Microsoft cloud division boss Satya Nadella becomes the company's new CEO, as rumoured, look for a lot more action on that front.
 It's coming from all contenders anyway.

 Mega also encrypts your files.
 Personally, I don’t particularly care if Uncle Sam – or Uncle John – snoops on photos of my cat.
-And in fact it’s an annoyance in that the encryption means you can’t choose a simple reset if you forget your password – forgetting it means losing all your files.
+And in fact it’s an annoyance in that the encryption means you can’t choose a simple reset if you forget your password – forgetting it means losing all your files [UPDATE: Google has added encryption to its mass market Drive service].

 Still, I can see why it’s a draw to many in this age of well-justified paranoia.
 It will prevent fishing-expedition snooping, if not hide all your stuff in Swiss Bank Account fashion (Mega says it will comply with the law.
 Numerous copyright-violating files have been removed from the service; Mega says it’s more proactive than others on this front).